Move-in Schedule: Fall 2020 Wabash Building and University Center

 The Wabash Building is located at 425 South Wabash Avenue between Van Buren and Congress.
 Wabash Avenue is a one-way street going southbound.
 We encourage you to approach Wabash North of Van Buren so that we can avoid congestion on the corner of Van Buren and Wabash.

-Check-in will be conducted on the 14th Floor of the Wabash Building.
-When you arrive at the Wabash, head inside, to the left and take the elevators to the 14th Floor.
-Share that you are a new resident and need check-in and pick up keys.
+Check-in will be conducted at the 1M Level of the Wabash Building.
+When you arrive at the Wabash, head inside, to the right and up the stairs to the table across from the Cashier’s Office on 1M.
+Share that you are a new student and need check-in and pick up keys.
 If you have your University ID, please have it with you.
 Once there, you will receive a room key.
-While you are completing the check-in process, your friends and family can unload any vehicles, and start bringing up your items to the 14th Floor.
-If you not received your university ID you will need to do so by visiting the Registrar Office Monday through Friday, 8:00am-5:00pm.
-Students arriving for International Student Orientation will receive a Temporary ID.
+A link to complete your Room Condition Report (RCR) will be sent to your school email address.
+While you are completing the check-in process, your friends and family should park any vehicles, and can go with your items to your room.
+Make sure to complete the RCR as soon as you enter the room.

 Roosevelt provides giant cardboard boxes on wheels called “Speed Packs.”
 Speed Packs make your unloading process easy and efficient.
 They eliminate the need to carry your belongings.
 Most students can transport all of their belongings to their room in one or two Speed Packs.
 You will be able to borrow a Speed Pack through the Office of Residence Life on the 14th Floor.

 Every student living in the Wabash building has their own mailbox.
 Mailbox number and combination will be emailed to the student at their Roosevelt email account soon after moving in.
-Students can receive packages at the Wabash Building starting on January 12th.
+Students can receive packages at the Wabash Building starting on August 1st.
 To retrieve packages sent to Roosevelt upon arriving at campus, students should visit the Mail room, located on the 1st floor of the Auditorium building, in the lobby.
 Students living at the University Center may receive packages no earlier than 48 hours prior to their move-in day.
+The address is 425 S. Wabash Ave, Chicago, IL 60605.

-Meal plans for the Spring semester will be active on the day you move-in.
-Students will be able to utilize their meal plan in the McCormick Dining Center, located on the 2nd floor by presenting their University ID card when purchasing food items in the Dining hall.
+Meal plans for the Fall 20 semester will be active on the day you move-in.
+Students will be able to utilize their meal plan in the McCormick Dining Center, located on the 2nd floor by presenting their University ID card when purchasing food items in the Dining Center.

 UNIVERSITY CENTER Residents